vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 // 'do' allows you to run a Privileged EXEC Lệnh from outside the mode.

-R1(config-if) #do show ip Giao diện brief
+R1(config-if) #do show ip Interface brief

-Good to confirm that the device/Giao diện you have configured is up and running.
+Good to confirm that the device/Interface you have configured is up and running.

 ---